 In October 2017, encouraged by Zero Waste Gainesville, City Commissioner Adrian Hayes-Santos recommended the City of Gainesville move toward Zero Waste by the year 2040.
 Since then, a series of meetings have been held to talk about how we can accomplish this.
 The community seems quite energized by this topic, with many local restaurant owners & managers, environmentalists, and members of the general public coming together to exchange ideas how we can quickly reduce plastic and styrofoam waste.

-The Suwannee St Johns Sierra Club Excom supports and will continue to work with Zero Waste Gainesville by advocating for good public policy and educating the public on the environmental effects of plastics.
+The SSJ Sierra Club supports and will continue to work with Zero Waste Gainesville and the City/County cooperative effort by advocating for good public policy and educating the public on the environmental effects of plastics.

 Here are some links you might find interesting:

 December 13, 2017

 City of Gainesville

 200 E. University Ave.

 Gainesville, FL 32601

 Re: Single-Use Plastic Bag and Styrofoam Bans

 We, the undersigned organizations, write in full support of banning the distribution of single-use plastic bags and Styrofoam in the City of Gainesville.
 The benefits from approving the two ordinances are far-reaching and will positively impact human health, the environment and the economy.